chicanoandres702/Image-Converter/README.md

 ## Usage

-To use the image converter, run the `image_converter.py` script from your terminal, providing the input image path and the desired output format as arguments.
+To use the image converter, run the `image_converter.py` script from your terminal.
+You can either convert a single image file or multiple images within a directory.

+### Converting a Single Image

 ```bash
 python image_converter.py <input_image_path> <output_format>